Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.07 Level 5 - Hide your Secrets with Environment Variables/README.md

 ```

 GitHub provides a list of common files to ignore for Node.js projects, such as `node_modules` and `.env` files.
 This is important to avoid uploading large dependencies and sensitive information.

+## Demonstration: What Not to Do

+If you create a repository and commit both `.env` and your code file, both will be visible on GitHub.
+This exposes your secrets, which is a security risk.